Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

   $ sudo /usr/local/bin/kong restart
   ```

   The final step is to enable the Developer Portal.
-To do this, execute the following command, updating `DNSorIP` to reflect the IP or valid DNS for the CentOS system.
+To do this, execute the following command, updating `DNSorIP` to reflect the IP or valid DNS for the Amazon Linux system.

   ```
   $ curl -X PATCH http://<DNSorIP>:8001/workspaces/default   --data "config.portal=true"